 At the SFL, appraisal is a key process in which the instructors can understand their role with the development of the school.
-To do this, with the contribution of all instructors and administrators at the end or at the beginning of each term, an academic meeting in which objectives, plans and development are considered from both 'looking back' and 'looking forward' perspectives is organized.
+To do this, with the contribution of all instructors and administrators at the end of each term, an academic meeting in which objectives, plans and development are considered from both 'looking back' and 'looking forward' perspectives is organized.